neoforged/.github/primers/1.21.11/index.md

 - `net.minecraft.client.gui.screens.packs.TransferableSelectionList$PackEntry#ICON_SIZE` - The size of the pack icon.
 - `net.minecraft.client.gui.screens.recipebook.RecipeBookTabButton#select`, `unselect` - Handles tab display selection.
 - `net.minecraft.client.input.InputQuirks#EDIT_SHORTCUT_KEY_LEFT`, `EDIT_SHORTCUT_KEY_RIGHT` -> `InputWithModifiers#hasControlDownWithQuirk`, not one-to-one
-- `net.minecraft.client.model`
-    - `HumanoidModel$ArmPose`
+- `net.minecraft.client.model.HumanoidModel$ArmPose`
     - `SPEAR` - The spear third person arm pose.
     - `animateUseItem` - Modifies the `PoseStack` given the entity state, use time, arm, and stack.
     - `affectsOffhandPose` - Whether the arm animation will affect the offhand pose.
+- `net.minecraft.client.model.animal.nautilus`
     - `NautilusArmorModel` - The armor model for a nautilus.
     - `NautilusModel` - The model for a nautilus.
     - `NautilusSaddleModel` - The saddle model for a nautilus.
-    - `SkeletonModel#createSingleModelDualBodyLayer` - Creates a parched layer definition.
-    - `SpearAnimations` - The animations performed when using a spear.
+- `net.minecraft.client.model.effects.SpearAnimations` - The animations performed when using a spear.
-    - `ZombieNautilusCoralModel` - The model for the warm variant of a zombie nautilus.
 - `net.minecraft.client.model.geom`
     - `ModelLayers`
         - `*NAUTILUS*` - The model layers for the nautilus.